ericsink/LSM/README.md

 This is basically a bulk-loaded B+tree.
 Since it doesn't need to support insert/update/delete, every node is "full".

-Each disk segment is stored in a single file.
-The page size is currently hard-coded to 4K.

 The pages are written in order in a single pass.
 First all the leaves are written.
 Then the parent nodes of the tree are written depth-first until we get a tree layer that has only one node, which becomes the root